Australasia holiday weather

 The very central areas see a hot desert with very little rain at any time in the year and very high temperatures throughout the year.
 Surrounding this central desert, the tropical steppe climate sees a short season of unreliable rainfall and slightly and hot but slightly lower temperatures.

-Broadly speaking the climate of New Zealand is split across its largest north and south islands.
+Broadly speaking the climate of New Zealand holiday weather is split across its largest north and south islands.
 The North Island sees warm temperate climate with mild winters which occasionally turn very cold and summers which see subtropical weather.

 As you travel further south in New Zealand, temperatures decrease and much of the South Island sees a cold temperate climate rain throughout the year and temperatures in the low-tens during winter and the low-twenties during summer.